 Summary

-Only show ir that contain itervals is errors
+Only show in that contain itervals is errors

-Time format: Absolute
+Time format: Time format: Absolute

 If you have stopped measurement during the interval time, the measurement results of the current interval are discarded.
 The log of the current interval is not displayed in Back field.